Kelvin J. Cochran

 Kelvin J. Cochran (born January 23, 1960) is an author, public speaker, former administrator of the United States Fire Administration, and former Fire Chief of Atlanta Fire Department.
-He was fired from the Atlanta fire department after he wrote a book for members of his church expressing biblical views on sexuality, adultery, and homosexuality.
+He was fired from the Atlanta fire department after he wrote a book for members of his church expressing conservative views on sexuality, adultery, and homosexuality.

 Early life

 Cochran was first hired by Shreveport Fire Department in 1981 serving as a trainer and assistant fire chief.
 Mayor Keith Hightower later appointed him the first African-American fire chief of Shreveport, Louisiana August 26, 1999.
 He helped the New Orleans Fire Department in 2005 in response to Hurricane Katrina and went on to serve positions in the International Association of Fire Chiefs (IAFC) from 2006 to 2007.

 He worked under mayor Kasim Reed starting January 2, 2008, for Atlanta Fire Department, prior to being appointed US Fire Administrator in July 2009 by President Barack Obama where he worked extensively with the Federal Emergency Management Agency and the United States Department of Homeland Security to prevent fires and improve fire response.
 He maintained this role until returning to Atlanta on May 8, 2010, and being re-appointed as Fire Chief of Atlanta Fire Department August 16, 2010.